aspose-slides/Aspose.Slides-API-References/english/php-java/sequence/addeffect/_index.md

 ---

-## addEffect(Chart chart, int type, int seriesIndex, int categoriesIndex, int effectType, int subtype, int triggerType)  method
+## addEffect([../../Chart]Chart chart, int type, int seriesIndex, int categoriesIndex, int effectType, int subtype, int triggerType)  method

  Adds the new chart animation effect for elements in category or series to the end of sequence.